minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 }
 ```

-Above results in a JSON blob which is POSTed to the InSanity Slack app.
+Above results in a JSON blob which is POSTed to the Slack app.
 Example JSON result where `USER_ID` is filled in with the user id who did the mutation.
 When logged in into Sanity the link can be clicked to see the full user name.

 ```json
 {